Are Eggshells Good for Snake Plants?

 Add to Compost Pile

-My first choice is to add powdered eggshells to compost bin.
-As nutrients in eggshell are slowly released, composting will allow them to be readily available to plants.
+My first choice is to add powdered eggshells to the compost bin.
+As nutrients in eggshells are slowly released, composting will allow them to be readily available to plants.

 When ready, you can fertilize your snake plant with compost.
 This will ensure the plant gets balanced nutrients to thrive.

-If you don’t have compost bin, then you directly spread eggshell powder to the base of snake plant.
+If you don’t have a compost bin, then you directly spread eggshell powder to the base of the snake plant.

 As mentioned, it slowly releases its nutrients to the growing soil.

-Test your soil before adding eggshell powder, this will allow to know calcium percent in the soil.
+Test your soil before adding eggshell powder; this will allow you to know the calcium percentage in the soil.

 Do eggshells affect soil pH?